cproctor/async_course/README.md

 ## TO-DO list preparing for 2023 spring

-- Assignment object should have a string representation
 - Publication creation should not allow slugs which can't be expressed in a URL.
 The site crashed with: 'jbp:/content/journals/10.1075/jnlh.7.02nar' (#1)
 - In assignment thread:
   - Show a breadcrumb to past assignments (when a reviewerRole relationship exists).